-As with our previous events, boarding begins at 7:45pm at the northeast corner of 5th and Market Streets by the Wells Fargo building.
+As with our previous events, boarding begins at 7:45pm at the corner of 6th and Market Streets by the La Colombe and beer garden.

 THE BUS LEAVES AT 8PM SHARP.
 It’s a mobile event, so you can’t show up late or the venue will be gone!
 The event finishes up back where we started at 10pm.

 $30 per person.
 Advance tickets only.
 There will be no walk-up sales.
 Only 30 seats are available and this event will sell out. (most previous Double Decker Music Series events have!)
 So please, don’t sleep on it.